Brave brother rescues 11yo swept away by rogue wave

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A 13-year-old boy saved his younger brother from being swept out to sea in a daring ocean rescue, police say.

-Senior Sergeant Anthony Bond said an 11-year-old boy was swept off the beach by a rogue wave at Toko Mouth, Chrystalls Beach, about 2.35pm on Saturday.
+Senior Sergeant Anthony Bond said an 11-year-old boy was swept off the beach by a rogue wave at Taieri Mouth beach near Dunedin about 2.35pm on Saturday.

 His older brother swam out to help him, then held on to him and swam back to shore, Snr Sgt Bond said.